macaqueiro69420/spypet2.0/README.md

-# Discord Server Scraper (User Account Version)
+# Discord Server Scraper (Direct API Version)

-This tool allows you to scrape all messages from a Discord server using a normal user account, save them to a JSON database, and detect Discord invite links.
+This tool allows you to scrape all messages from a Discord server using the Discord API directly, save them to a JSON database, and detect Discord invite links.

 ## Features

+- Uses the Discord REST API directly, without any third-party wrappers
-- Works with normal Discord user accounts (selfbot)
+- Works with normal Discord user accounts
 - Scrapes all accessible text channels in a Discord server
 - Saves all messages to a JSON database file, including author, content, and timestamp
 - Detects and highlights Discord invite links (discord.com/invite or discord.gg)
 - Colorized console output for better readability
-- Handles errors gracefully and continues scraping
+- Handles rate limits and errors gracefully

 ## Setup